rnewson/couchdb-lucene/README.md

 }
 ```

-Here are some example URL's for the given design document;
+Here are some example URL's for the given design document:

 ### Using the Python hook script
 ```